VagKaran/SQL-Project-JobAnalysis/README.md

 -  Cloud platforms like Snowflake and Azure, along with libraries like Pandas, also appear frequently—emphasizing the growing need for cloud and data engineering knowledge.

-![Top Skills for high-paying jobs](assets/2.top_skills_chart_sql_on_top.png)
+![Top Skills for high-paying jobs](assets/2.top_skills_chart_sql_on_top.png) *This chart shows top skills for high-paying Data Analyst roles.*
 ### 3. In-Demand Skills for Data Analysts

 This query helped identify the skills most frequently requested in job postings, directing focus to areas with high demand.